 - Access to Better Learning and Education Grant

 - First Generation Matching Grant

 - Florida Public Postsecondary Career Education Student Assistance Grant

-- José Martí Scholarship Challenge Grant
+- Jose Marti Scholarship Challenge Grant

 The Georgia Student Finance Commission manages six state-funded scholarships and grants.
-In addition to grants with ties to the military and the families of public servants, the Tuition Equalization Grant program helps all students, regardless of need, afford the cost of attending private schools in the state.
+In addition to grants with ties to the military and the families of public servants, the Georgia Tuition Equalization Grant program helps all students, regardless of need, afford the cost of attending private schools in the state.

-Illinois offers grants for students with connections to veterans, national guardsmen, and dependents of police, fire, and correctional officers.
+Illinois offers grants for students with connections to veterans, National Guardsmen, and dependents of police, fire, and correctional officers.
 If you don’t fall into those groups, you might receive aid through these two grant programs:

 - Monetary Award Program: Low-income undergraduates attending approved in-state schools can receive aid for their tuition and mandatory fees.
 The Illinois Student Assistance Commission provides a calculator to help estimate your award.

 Read more about Illinois financial aid grants here.